 Exposing your hair to too much pollution, dust, sun, and rainwater without adequate protection will make your hair dry, limp, and brittle.

-You should always try to protect your hair as much as possible, and if it has been exposed to dust or rain, you must wash it that same day.
+You should always try to protect your hair as much as possible, and if it has been exposed to dust or rain, we highly recommend washing it that same day.